Graph Neural Networks and Deep Reinforcement Learning Based Resource Allocation for V2X Communications

 In fact, in the literature, many works have already attempted to integrate GNNs with DRL to address complex issues.
 However, due to the unique structure of GNNs, most methods that combine GNNs operate as a centralized framework.
 Moreover, traditional GNNs struggle to handle dynamic changes in graph structures; once the number of nodes or the connections between nodes change, various adjustments to the graph are required, and in some cases, the network needs to be retrained.
 This is particularly problematic in vehicular networks where vehicles are in high-speed motion and the number of vehicles frequently fluctuates, as it can be detrimental to the network's adaptability and efficiency.

 The Graph Sample and Aggregate (GraphSAGE) model, introduced by William Hamilton, Rex Ying, and Jure Leskovec in 2017 \cite{Hamilton2017InductiveRL}, is a variant of GNNs tailored for dynamic graph structures.
+It can learn a general aggregation function applicable to all nodes to handle the issue of changing node quantities, while also avoiding high computational costs from a large number of neighbors by sampling nodes at each layer.
 However, GraphSAGE primarily focuses on aggregating node features and overlooks the significance of edge weights.
-In the context of vehicular networks, where V2V links are represented as nodes and the mutual interference between these links is depicted as edges, the weight of edges emerges as a critical parameter.
+In the context of vehicular networks, where V2V links are represented as nodes and the mutual interference between these links is depicted as edges, the weight of edges can intuitively represent the strength of the interference, thus becoming a critical parameter.

 Moreover, the vehicular network environment is commonly represented as a complete graph, where nodes(V2V Links) are interconnected through the relationships of interference.
 As the number of vehicles in the environment grows, the graph's complexity escalates, leading to a substantial increase in the demand for computational resources.
 This high resource consumption is not feasible in a vehicular network environment where low latency is a critical requirement.